What is Yangtze River Weather Like?

 | Yangtze River in Spring |

-What to Wear: A Cardigan and a jacket or a wind coat work for March and April.
+What to Wear: A Cardigan and a jacket or a trench coat work for March and April.
 A long-sleeve shirt and a thin jacket are enough for May.
-Ensure to pack a raincoat or a packable umbrella even if the forecast has promised clear days.
-Comfortable sneakers are a must to climb up the stairs to the observation decks.
+Do pack a raincoat or a packable umbrella even if the forecast has promised clear days.
+Comfortable sneakers are a must to climb up the stairs to the high observation decks.

-Qingming Festival Holiday usually from April 3 to 6 & May Day Holiday from May 1 to 5.
+Qingming Festival Holiday usually from April 3 to 6 and May Day Holiday from May 1 to 5 should be avoided due to larger tourist flows and higher prices for everything.

 Summer (June - August)

-The heat wave and heavy rainfall cause the unbearable high temperatures and high humidity.
-Although with abundant rainfall, clear hours are many following the showers.
-The sceneries of the Three Gorges are attractive on hot sunny days: the vegetation along the river is dense, with lush green hills on both sides.
-The river is abundant, and the Qutang Gorge is full of water.
-Lucky tourists may be able to witness the spectacular sight of the Three Gorges Dam releasing water in July and August.
+The heat wave with extreme highs of 40°C (104℉) and frequent downpours lead to the unbearable high temperatures and high humidity.
+Although with abundant rainfall, clear hours are many because the rainfall in many times is brief showers.
+The sceneries of the Three Gorges are attractive: the vegetation along the river is dense, with lush green hills on both sides and the river flows vigorously.
+Lucky tourists may have the chance to witness the spectacular sight of the Three Gorges Dam releasing water in these summer months.

 |